unnamed/commons/docs/validation.md

 ```java
 public void setPages(List<String> pages) {
     Validate.state(this.pages == null, "Pages is already defined!");
     Validate.notNull(pages, "Pages cannot be null");
     Validate.argument(Filters.all(page -> page.length() < 500), "A page cannot contain more than 500 characters");
     this.pages = pages;
 }
 ```

 ## Why fail-fast?

-Fail-fast methodology is very important for debugging.
-Methods that fail quickly in case of providing an invalid argument make it easier to search for errors.
+Fail-fast methodology is very helpful for debugging.
+Functions that fail quickly in case of providing invalid input make it easier to search for errors

-This library helps you create fail-fast methods without the need to write so much code.
+This library helps you create fail-fast functions without the need to write so much code.
 In addition, it helps you easily create messages for errors

 For example, in a non-fail-fast method: